What to Ask a Potential Financial Planner

 I have seen financial plans run using 12% rates of return on savings and investments while assuming a 2% inflation rate.
 While this set of assumptions makes the future look rosy, it’s make-believe.
 You need realistic projections to make appropriate decisions.

-5. Ask How the Potential Financial Advisor Is Compensated
+5. Ask How He or She Is Compensated

 Common sense tells you that a person’s primary loyalty will be to the hand that feeds them.
 If they are paid directly by fees from you, as in the case of a fee-only financial advisor, then they will have an incentive to provide advice and service that is in line with your goals.
 If they are paid by commissions or fees that are filtered through a broker-dealer, then they are first and foremost bound to the products their broker-dealer prefers them to use.